Algirdas Brazauskas: Retirement and return to politics

-Return to politics

 He subsequently returned to politics saying he "always had something to do in life."
-This time he was Prime Minister from 3 July 2001, appointed by the parliament, until 1 June 2006, when his government resigned as President Valdas Adamkus expressed no confidence in two of the Ministers, formerly Labour Party colleagues of Brazauskas, over ethical principles.
+He was Prime Minister from 3 July 2001, appointed by the parliament, until 1 June 2006, when his government resigned as President Valdas Adamkus expressed no confidence in two of the ministers, former Labour Party colleagues of Brazauskas, over ethical principles.

-His government resigned on 31 May 2006 after the large Labour Party left the governing coalition.
+His government resigned on 31 May 2006 after the Labour Party left the governing coalition.
 Brazauskas decided not to remain in office as acting Prime Minister, and announced that he was finally retiring from politics.
 He said "I tried to be a pensioner for several years, and I think I was successful.
 I hope for success this time, as well."

 He led the ruling Social Democratic Party of Lithuania for one more year, until 19 May 2007, when he passed the reins to Gediminas Kirkilas.
 He served as the honorary chairman of the party, and remained an influential voice in party politics.